Work With a Slip-and-Fall Attorney that Has a Proven Record of Winning

-Most people have slipped and fallen at some time.
-Thankfully, many times you are able to dust yourself off and move on with your day (maybe even chuckling at your clumsiness in the process).
+Most people have slipped and fallen at some point in time.
+Thankfully, you can often dust yourself off and move on with your day (maybe even chuckling at your clumsiness in the process).
 Other times, though, a slip-and-fall accident can lead to broken bones, head injuries, and other injuries that could leave you with lingering pain and suffering.

 These incidents aren’t always a result of innocent clumsiness.
 Negligence on the part of a property owner can create situations where a trip-and-fall accident becomes unavoidable.
 People need to understand their rights when it comes to these types of accidents and injuries on another party’s property.

-At The Stoddard Firm, our slip-and-fall attorneys handle these kinds of cases on a regular basis.
+At The Stoddard Firm, our slip-and-fall attorneys handle these kinds of cases regularly.
 Our experienced legal team is here to fight for your right to receive the settlement you deserve.
-Schedule a free consultation with us today by calling 470-467-2200.
+Schedule a free consultation with us today by calling 678-737-8587.

 After suffering an injury in a slip-and-fall accident that was not your fault, it can feel like no one is on your side.
 An insurance adjuster handling your case may try to convince you that he or she is working on your behalf.
-But this is not the case.
+But this is likely untrue.

 Insurance companies attempt to maximize their profits by limiting the payouts they have to make to victims.
 So even though you may have suffered a number of injuries, the insurer might not treat you with the respect you deserve.
 This can be extremely frustrating, as you simply want to win a fair judgment as quickly as possible.